RCAF Station Neepawa

 RCAF Station Neepawa was a Second World War British Commonwealth Air Training Plan (BCATP) station located near Neepawa, Manitoba, Canada.
 It was operated and administered by the Royal Canadian Air Force (RCAF).

+The station is now operating as the Neepawa Airport.

 History

-World War II

-RCAF Station Neepawa was originally opened by the Royal Air Force on 30 March 1942 near the community of Neepawa, Manitoba.
-On the 24th of August of that year it was taken over by the Moncton Flying Club.
+RCAF Station Neepawa was originally opened by the Royal Air Force on 30 March 1942 near the community of Neepawa, Manitoba, constructed as a component of the British Commonwealth Air Training Plan.
+That year, on the 24th of August, it was taken over by the Moncton Flying Club.

 RCAF Station Neepawa was originally home to No. 35 Elementary Flying Training School (No. 35 E.F.T.S.).

+Tens of thousands of eager BCATP trainees from across the globe spent time in and around small towns throughout Canada, often experiencing severe winter weather for the first time.
+Their lives in Manitoba, on and off base, are dramatized in the 1993 film For the Moment, starring New Zealand actor Russell Crowe.

-On 30 Jan 1944, No. 35 E.F.T.S. was re-designated No. 26 E.F.T.S.
-RCAF Station Neepawa was closed on 25 August 1944.
+On 30 January 1944, No. 35 E.F.T.S. was re-designated No. 26 E.F.T.S.
+RCAF Station Neepawa was thereafter closed on 25 August 1944.